-A well-built eCommerce website begins with a well-thought-out website specification.
+A well-built eCommerce website begins with a well-thought-out project specification.
 Developing a clear idea of what you’re trying to achieve and how your eCommerce site will operate is an essential first step on the road to creating one.
 A successful project specification will enable web development teams to understand your intentions, preventing any nasty design or budget surprises down the line.

 But, with so many variables to consider, it can be difficult to know where to begin and even harder to determine how much time you should invest in the process.
 Using this guide and project specification template, you can ensure you’ve covered all your bases, whilst keeping your project specification from becoming a sprawling monstrosity.